JasonMDev/automate-boring-stuff/LEARNINGLOG.md

 # Learning Log and Table of Contents

-## Part 1 - The Basics of Python Programming
 ### Chapter 0: Introduction
 - [x] Whom Is This Book For?
 - [x] Conventions